 Using Find and Replacemahmudur

-This tutorial will introduce you to the new Find and Replace docker in CorelDRAW 2019 and review the various settings for searching by object and text properties, names or styles.
+This tutorial will introduce you to the Find and Replace docker, introduced in CorelDRAW 2019, and review the various settings for searching by object and text properties, names or styles.
 You will learn how to create and refine search queries to find objects with specific colors, fills or other properties.
 Once your search is complete, the found objects will all appear selected in the Objects docker.
 Then you can easily make page-wide changes to all found objects, either replacing them or modifying their properties.

 Thanks for watching!
 We hope you found this tutorial helpful and we would love to hear your feedback in the Comments section below.
 You will find a written version of this tutorial below, and a printable PDF copy to download on the Download Resources tab above.